johnnyj2608/LootCouncil/README.md

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need `VS Code` installed globally on your machine.

+### Docker (Optional):

+1. docker -v
+2. docker build -t `image_name` .
+3. docker run -ti `image_name`

 ## Reflection

 I created this project in the summer of 2023.
-The goals included: practicing with python, learn how to use docker, and reducing the amount of time spent discussing item distribution for the game World of Warcraft.
+The goals included: practicing with Python, learning how to use docker, and reducing the amount of time spent discussing item distribution for the game World of Warcraft.

 Journey